 - Knowing that adjustments will be made empowers you to objectively evaluate what’s working and what’s not.
 Honestly, it’s difficult to adjust your marketing plan after you invest so much time and energy creating it.
 Yet your ability to recognize, accept, and act on results is critical.
 This is why it’s essential to develop a data-driven culture that helps grow your business.

 - Proactively planning to make adjustments doesn’t mean you should avoid planning.
 Please don’t take this as an excuse to ignore planning altogether and go full-blown growth hacker.
 Pivoting your marketing plan is all about adjustments.
 In the absence of an overarching strategy, it’s just undisciplined guessing.
 Recognize that your marketing might not be the reason why you’re not reaching people.
 It’s important to have a comprehensive strategy you can tweak along the way.
 Without it, you’re simply reinventing the wheel every month.

 There’s a lot that goes into planning an entire year’s worth of marketing strategy.
 If you’re looking for fresh ideas, or not sure where to start, our team at Green Apple is here to help.
-Whether you’re looking for a full-blown marketing strategy for 2020 or hoping to boost morale with a team Lunch & Learn, our one-day strategy sessions are intentionally designed to meet your biggest need.
+Whether you’re looking for a full-blown marketing strategy or hoping to boost morale with a team Lunch & Learn, our one-day strategy sessions are intentionally designed to meet your biggest need.